TenPuru

 TenPuru: No One Can Live on Loneliness (てんぷる, Tenpuru) is a Japanese manga series written and illustrated by Kimitake Yoshioka.
 It has been serialized in Kodansha's online platform Comic Days since September 2018.
-A 12-episode anime television series adaptation by Gekkou aired from July to September 2023.
+A 12-episode anime television series adaptation produced by Gekkou aired from July to September 2023.

 Plot

 Akemitsu Akagami is abandoned by his womanizing father and distances himself from women, fearing he inherited his father's perverted nature.
 When he falls in love at first sight with Yuzuki Aoba, he goes to Minazuki Temple to become a monk and purge his desires, only to find her there.
 He learns the temple is actually a nunnery and his father owes it ¥20 million.
 He works at the temple to pay the debt off while trying to avoid being tempted by the various gorgeous girls that live there, but he usually gives into his desires and wants to be with all of them.